christian-monch/dump-things-server/README.md

 - `GET /<interoperability-label>/record/<id>`: retrieve an object with the id `<id>` from the global storage of the service.
 If a token is provided, the object is also searched in the token storage space.
 Only objects with a type defined by the schema associated with `<interoperability-label>` are considered.

-- `GET /docs`: provides information about the endpoint
+- `GET /docs`: provides information about the API of the service, i.e. about all endpoints.

 #### Restrictions